-Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.6.14 Power to invest - Local Government (Financial Management) Regulations 1996: r.19 Investments, control procedures for Function: 1.
-Authority to invest money held in the municipal fund or trust fund This is a precis only. that is not, for the time being, required for any other purpose Delegates must act with [s.6.14(1)]. full understanding of the 2 Authority to actablish and document internal control precedures legislation and conditions Authority to establish and document internal control procedures to be followed in the investment and management of investments relevant to this delegation.
+1 Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.6.14 Power to invest Local Government (Financial Management) Regulations 1996: r.19 Investments, control procedures for Function: Authority to invest money held in the municipal fund or trust fund This is a precis only. that is not, for the time being, required for any other purpose Delegates must act with [s.6.14(1)]. full understanding of the legislation and conditions Authority to establish and document internal control procedures relevant to this delegation. to be followed in the investment and management of investments relevant to this delegation.
 [FM r.19].
-[1 10 1.19].
 Council Conditions on a.
-All investment activity must comply with the Financial this Delegation: Management Regulation 19C and Council Policy 1.2.4. b.
+All investment activity must comply with the Financial this Delegation: Management Regulation 19C and Council Policy 1.2.4. this Delegation.
+Management Regulation 190 and Council Policy 1.2.4. b.
 A report detailing the investment portfolio's performance, exposures and changes since last reporting, is to be provided as part of the Monthly Financial Reports. c.
 Procedures are to be systematically documented and retained in accordance with the Plan, and must include references that enable recognition of statutory requirements and assign responsibility for actions to position titles. d.
 Procedures are to be administratively reviewed for continuing compliance and confirmed as 'fit for purpose' and subsequently considered by the Audit and Risk Committee at least once each financial year.
-[Audit r.17] Eveness Deves to Cut Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Covernment (Financial Management) Degulations 1006 refer Compliance Links: Local Government (Financial Management) Regulations 1996 - refer r.19C Investment of money, restrictions on (Act s.6.14(2)(a)) 1.190 investment of money, restrictions on (ACLS.0.14(2)(a))
+[Audit r.17] , , , Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees

+Compliance Links: Local Government (Financial Management) Regulations 1996 - refer r.19C Investment of money, restrictions on (Act s.6.14(2)(a))